 Electives

-A minimum of 18 credits in elective courses, which must include at least 3 credits in biostatistics courses and at least 3 credits in cognate area courses.
+A minimum of 18 credits in elective courses, which must include at least 3 credits in biostatistics courses, at least 3 credits in bioinformatics courses, and at least 3 credits in cognate area courses.

 Dissertation research